• Skip to primary navigation

 • If you want a lighter mix for succulents etc., add another scoop of perlite to the mix.

-• Keep the leftovers in a large bag for the future and remix a batch as needed.
+• Keep the leftovers in a large bag for the future and remix a new batch as needed.

 Empty cement pot from above to show the drainage hole.